lchski/oct-nwtb-explorer/src/wards/city-wide.md

 Learn more about the impacts of NWTB at the city level.
 Or, [return to the wards page to pick another ward](/wards).

+_There’s a lot of data for this page, so it may load a bit slower._

 ## Choose service period

 ${service_period_desc}